 1. The Current Market is Overpriced

-There are a range of factors that have led to an enormous surplus of cash flowing into the US stock market.
+There are a range of factors that have led to an enormous surplus of cash flowing into the United States stock market.

 First and foremost is the optimism surrounding its current strength, which has encouraged investors to ignore the high valuations and put increasingly large amounts of their money into the market.

 Other factors leading to a ton of money in the market (and thus overpriced valuations) include a lack of attractive investment options elsewhere, index investing which drives up companies across the board rather than just those that are performing well, and US policies such as tax reform which have encouraged individuals and companies alike to put more money into the market.

 The result of all this money in the market is enormously high valuations which make it difficult to find a company with a good margin of safety.

 As Rule #1 investors, we try to invest in companies that have at least a 50% margin of safety, meaning that there is at least a 50% upside between the company’s stock price and its true value.